segmentation-violation/bga-ts-template/docs/tutorials/reversi.md

 ## Step 7 - Game States

-1. Replace the gamestates.jsonc file with the following:
+1. Replace the `source/shared/gamestates.jsonc` file with the following:

 	```json
 	{